Copyright (c) 2025 Merck & Co., Inc., Rahway, NJ, USA and its affiliates.

 #'

-#' # Two-sided symmetric spend, O'Brien-Fleming spending
+#' # gs_power_npe with two-sided symmetric spend, O'Brien-Fleming spending

 #' # Typically, 2-sided bounds are binding